Citrus54/citrus-automation-core/docs/setup-end-to-end.md

 This guide shows how to rebuild the **entire NFC → iPhone → Raspberry Pi → Windows PC** automation from scratch.

-It’s written so that:
-- Future-you can follow it step by step.
+It’s written so that you can follow it step by step.
-- A hiring manager can see clearly what you actually did.

 ---